biofisicasuelos/infiltrodiscR/README.md

 [![DOI](https://zenodo.org/badge/625394704.svg)](https://zenodo.org/badge/latestdoi/625394704)
 <!-- badges: end -->

 The goal of infiltrodiscR is to provide functions for the modeling of data derived from the Minidisk Infiltrometer device.
-If you use this first version, please cite using this [DOI code](https://doi.org/10.5281/zenodo.8001894)
+If you use this package please cite using this [DOI code](https://doi.org/10.5281/zenodo.8001894)

-## Instalation
+## Installation

-You can install the development version of infiltrodiscR from [GitHub](https://github.com/Saryace/infiltrodiscR) with:
+You can install the infiltrodiscR v1.0 from [GitHub](https://github.com/biofisicasuelos/infiltrodiscR) with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("biofisicasuelos/infiltrodiscR")
 ```

+## What do you need?

+- soil texture according to USDA: as.character() and lowercase.
+- suction: as.character() and lowercase, in this format: "2cm".
+- volume: volume recorded in the infiltration measurements in mL, as.numeric().
+- time: time recorded in the infiltration measurements in seconds, as.numeric().

+## More info

+- In the [lab's YT channel](https://www.youtube.com/@laboratoriobiofisicadesuel2912), we uploaded short sessions [ES] about data wrangling and the package.
+- Slides [EN] explaining the package are available [here](saryace.github.io/intro_to_minidisk)

 ## Main functions: